Conservatism in Israel: Jewish religious conservatism in Israel

 Most Haredi Jews in Israel are generally religiously conservative, with some expressing right-wing Zionist perspectives while others take non-Zionist or even anti-Zionist perspectives.

-Non-Zionism

-Agudat Yisrael, a religiously conservative and Hasidic party in Israel, takes a more pragmatic stance towards Israel.
-It does not associate any particular religious meaning, negative or positive, to the State of Israel, and thus while not anti-Zionist, cannot be considered fully Zionist either.
-This position is referred to Da'at Torah (literally "the opinion of the Torah"), which sees the Torah as supreme above all political decisions, more so than any version of nationalism or anti-nationalism.

 Religious Zionism

 Religious Zionists also adhere to Jewish religious conservatism.
 For example, Rabbi Zvi Yehuda Kook's Gush Emunim movement sought to build settlements in the West Bank after the Six-Day War.
-Some extreme religious nationalists, such as Bezalel Smotrich and his National Religious Party-Religious Zionism remain a part of the Israeli right to this day.
+Some extreme religious nationalists, such as Bezalel Smotrich and his Religious Zionist Party remain a part of the Israeli right to this day.
 Some conservative religious Zionists are more moderate, however.
 Shas is a political party representing mostly Sephardic and Mizrahi Jews in Israel who follow the Sephardic law and customs towards being a religious Jew.
 While both Zionist and religiously conservative, Shas has historically been more interested in representing Sephardic Haredi interests rather than promoting settlements or upholding a particular view of the conflict.

-Anti-Zionism

-There are also ultraconservative factions of Israeli society which are anti-Zionist.
-Neturei Karta is a Haredi anti-Zionist and ultraconservative group which split off from Agudat Yisrael due to its leniency towards Zionism.
-However, Neturei Karta are seen as extreme by most Jews, including fellow Haredi anti-Zionists.
-A more mainstream Haredi anti-Zionist group would be the Satmar Hasidic dynasty.
-Nonetheless, the basis of both of these groups is the Three Oaths, which mandates divine punishment to any Jews attempting to rebuild a Jewish state or homeland.
-Both Satmar and Neturei Karta agree that the Holocaust was divine punishment from God for Zionism, something all other religious Jewish groups reject.

 "Neo-Zionism"

 "Neo-Zionism" is a term often used to refer to a more generic form of Israeli right-wing nationalism, combining aspects of both Religious and Revisionist Zionism.
 Most notably, Neo-Zionism is notable for its relations with other illiberal and right-wing populist movements globally, it's criticism of Labor Zionism specifically and pro-peace Zionists more broadly, especially those that promote a two-state solution to the conflict, support for a strong security policy based on American neoconservative ideas, and supports the goal of building a "Greater Israel" in the West Bank (which they call Judea and Samaria) and Gaza.
 One of the most notable neo-Zionist groups is Im Tirtzu, which campaigns against left-wing, liberal, and post-Zionist academics in Israeli universities and colleges.
 Many have also referred to Benjamin Netanyahu's leadership over Likud to be neo-Zionist in nature.